metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_backup_policy_v1alpha1_manifest.md

 Optional:

-- `excluded` (List of String) excluded is a slice of namespaced-scoped resource type names to exclude in the kubernetes resources.
-The default value is empty.
+- `excluded` (List of String) excluded is a slice of namespaced-scoped resource type names to exclude inthe kubernetes resources.The default value is empty.
-- `included` (List of String) included is a slice of namespaced-scoped resource type names to include in the kubernetes resources.
-The default value is empty.
+- `included` (List of String) included is a slice of namespaced-scoped resource type names to include inthe kubernetes resources.The default value is empty.
-- `selector` (Attributes) A metav1.LabelSelector to filter the target kubernetes resources that need to be backed up.
+- `selector` (Attributes) A metav1.LabelSelector to filter the target kubernetes resources that needto be backed up.
 If not set, will do not back up any kubernetes resources. (see [below for nested schema](#nestedatt--spec--backup_methods--targets--resources--selector))

 <a id="nestedatt--spec--backup_methods--targets--resources--selector"></a>
 ### Nested Schema for `spec.backup_methods.targets.resources.selector`